-Why is live chat such a popular customer service channel?
+Why is live chat such a highly used channel for customer service?

 The online chat system is a convenient and instant way for customers to find out information without the pain of having to dial a number and navigate through the maze of numeric options.

-With a live chat option, you can tap into consumers pain points while increasing sales at the same time.
-By making your team available to answer any questions you can eliminate bounce rates and ensure customers make it all the way to check out.
+With a live chat option, you can tap into consumers’ pain points while increasing sales at the same time.
+By making your team available to answer questions you can eliminate bounce rates and ensure customers make it all the way to check out.

-According to Microsoft's report, email still ranks high in terms of satisfaction for support even though it is not known for its rapid rate of response.
-However, when you consider that 91% of consumers use email every single day, it makes sense they would opt for that channel especially if their query is not time sensitive.
+According to the Microsoft report mentioned earlier, email still ranks high in terms of satisfaction for support, even though it is not known for its rapid rate of response.
+However, when you consider that 91% of consumers use email every single day, it makes sense they would opt for that common customer support channel, especially if their query is not time sensitive.

 In the last decade, we have witnessed the rise of consumer support via social media.
 More and more people expect to find brands across the various channels and expect them to be available to answer their questions and complaints.

-That alone is a pretty strong reason to include social media in your customer service strategy.
+That alone is a pretty powerful reason to include social media in your customer service strategy.

-By dealing with a complaint in a prompt manner, JetBlue managed to keep a customer from straying by delighting them with stellar service.
+By dealing with a complaint promptly, JetBlue kept a customer from straying by delighting them with stellar service.
 If they did not have a customer support team checking their Twitter mentions, this story might have ended with Esai never flying with JetBlue again.

-So while phone support may be losing ground to other preferred customer service channels every year, it still has a place in your contact centre options.
+So while phone support may lose ground to other preferred customer service channels every year, it still has a place in your contact center options.

 Once you have identified these shared communities, consider opening up a dedicated thread where customers can post support questions.
-It will make you stand out from competitors and give your customers a more convenient way to contact you that is not sending an email or picking up a phone.
+It will make you stand out from competitors and give your customers a more convenient way to contact you that is not emailing or picking up a phone.

 There you have it, five of the most effective and preferred customer service channels you should know about.
 Whichever you choose, the goal is to be where your customers are in order to reduce their effort.

-By offering support channels where you customers are active, you can make asking that question much easier and keep them moving along the buyer's journey smoothly.
+By offering support channels where your customers are active, you can make asking that question much easier and keep them moving along the buyer's journey smoothly.